yoctoalex/rseries-dmz/README.md

 ![rseris](./assets/diagram-dmz.png)

 This setup requires a second Data Center with the same configuration as the first one.
-Repeat the steps from the [1.
-Configure Environment](#1-configure-environment) section to create a second Data Center with the same components.
+Repeat the steps from [1.
+Initial preparations](#1-initial-preparations) and [2.
+Configure Environment](#2-configure-environment) sections to create a second Data Center with the same components.
 Then create a Virtual Site for the second Data Center as described in the [2.1 Configure XC Virtual Site](#21-configure-xc-virtual-site) section.

 Once the second Data Center is ready, we can proceed with the configuration.
 Go to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#21-create-http-load-balancer).